-How to become a NEMT provider in South Carolina
+How to Start a Non-Emergency Medical Transportation (NEMT) Company in South Carolina

 Non-Emergency Medical Transportation (NEMT) services play a critical role in ensuring South Carolina residents have access to healthcare.
 From elderly individuals and people with disabilities to Medicaid recipients and those without reliable transportation, NEMT providers offer a vital service in the Palmetto State.